Your Andy Warhol Specialists

 The complete Marilyn Monroe portfolio by Warhol hanging on the wall.

-Size comparison image showing the size of the Marilyn prints relative to Andy Warhol and Edie Sedgwick's height.
+Size comparison image showing the size of the Marilyn Monroe Complete Portfolio relative to the height of Warhol and Edie Sedgwick.

 The original publicity shot of Marilyn Monroe for her film "Niagara," taken by Gene Kornman.